|

 out why part of my travel passed through the former country.

-for months before leaving: first of all reading
+for months before leaving: first of all reading pages and pages

-pages and pages of funny reports to plan my itinerary
+of funny reports to plan my itinerary and at the end I completely

-my instinct and some funny fellows known on the
+changed my way following my instinct and some funny fellows

-road (thanks Leigh, thanks Enn).
+known on the road (thanks Leigh, thanks Enn).
 But this is the

-"Travellers don't know where they are going,
+fun of travelling.
+"Travellers don't know where they are going, while tourist

-while tourist don't know where they have been".
+don't know where they have been".
+Moreover I straived to

-Moreover I straived to carry just the indispensable
+carry just the indispensable stuff on

-stuff on my shoulders encompassing gears for my
+my shoulders encompassing gears for my daily fight against supposed

-my out every time I come back!!!!! (equipment
+every time I come back!!!!! (equipment

 tips)

-I've promised myself next
+I've promised myself next travel just

-travel just two pairs of slip and a toothbrush (I'll
+two pairs of slip and a toothbrush (I'll borrow the paste) in

-borrow the paste) in a plastic bag ;-))
+a plastic bag ;-))

 I enter Cambodia from the border with Laos